trento-project/web/Trento.Infrastructure.Commanded.ProcessManagers.DeregistrationProcessManager.md

   This represents a transaction to ensure that the procedure of deregistering domain aggregates follows a certain path and satisfies some requisites.

+  Additionally, it handles the stale data of the different aggregates when a host heartbeat fails.

   For more information see https://hexdocs.pm/commanded/process-managers.html

 # `t`